ladrakaina/ladrakaina.github.io/_posts/2024-06-28-how-to-calculate-mortage-loan-interest.md

 L_{n} = P(1+r)^n + X{\frac{1-(1+r)^n}{r}}
 $$

-When the loan is completely paid off, i.e. $n = 12Y, L_{12Y} = 0$, and since P and r are known, we can finally  calculate monthly payment X:
+When the loan is completely paid off, i.e. $n = 12Y, L_{12Y} = 0$, and since $P$ and $r$ are known, we can finally  calculate monthly payment $X$:

 $$
 X = \frac{rP(1+r)^n}{(1+r)^n-1}
 $$

-And we can also replace the monthly interest rate r with yearly rate R, which is normally given by the banks:
+And we can also replace the monthly interest rate $r$ with yearly rate $R$, which is normally given by the banks:

 $$
 X = \frac{\frac{R}{12}P(1+\frac{R}{12})^n}{(1+\frac{R}{12})^n-1}
 $$

-After calculating monthly payment X, let's see how much interest and principle the debtor is paying to the bank every month.
+After calculating monthly payment $X$, let's see how much interest and principal the debtor is paying to the bank every month.

 ### Monthly Interest ###

-The interest equals to the money (principle) the debtor still owes the bank multiplied by interest rate.
+The interest equals to the money (principal) the debtor still owes the bank multiplied by interest rate.

-At the end of the **1st month**:
+At the end of the `1st month`:

 $$
-I_{1} = P * r
+I_{1} = P \times r
 $$

-The **2nd month**
+`2nd month`

 $$
-I_{2} = L_{1} * r
+I_{2} = L_{1} \times r
 $$

-The **3rd month**
+`3rd month`

 $$
-I_{3} = L_{2} * r
+I_{3} = L_{2} \times r
 $$

 ...

-The **Nth month**
+`Nth month`

 $$
-I_{n} = L_{n-1} * r
+I_{n} = L_{n-1} \times r
 $$

-### Monthly Principle ###
+### Monthly Principal ###

-Since we have already calculated monthly payment X and interest I, it's easy to calculate the principle the debtor is paying every month.
+Since we have already calculated monthly payment $X$ and interest $I$, it's easy to calculate the principal the debtor is paying every month.

 $$
 P_{n} = X - I_{n}
 $$

 Let's look at an example of a mortgage loan payment under method 2.
-We'll continue to use the example from method 1: assume that you took a 100,000-dollar and 20-year loan from the bank with 5% yearly interest rate, let's look at with time how monthly payment, interest and principle changes.
+We'll continue to use the example from method 1: assume that you took a 100,000-dollar and 20-year loan from the bank with 5% yearly interest rate, let's look at with time how monthly payment, interest and principal changes.

-In Figure 3, the monthly payment is constant; the monthly interest decreases with time; the monthly principle paid to the bank increases with time.
-In the beginning, the interest is higher than the principle paid back to the bank, which means in your monthly payment, majority of what you are paying is interest.
+In Figure 3, the monthly payment is constant; the monthly interest decreases with time; the monthly principal paid to the bank increases with time.
+In the beginning, the interest is higher than the principal paid back to the bank, which means in your monthly payment, majority of what you are paying is interest.